quintenpalmer/preprompt/README.md

 	source ~/.bashrc

 Then to set up the database

-and get the requirements for this project (Fedora/Ubuntu only)
+and get the requirements for this project

+(Fedora/Ubuntu only)

 	postprompt setup

-To see the help text of the main program, run:
+To see the help text of the main program

 	postprompt

-To compile the host backend, tyep:
+To compile the host backend

 	postprompt javac

-To run just the host, type:
+To run just the host

 	postprompt host

 Then navigate to a new terminal and

-To run the web server, type:
+To run the web server

 	postprompt django

 OR

-To run the command line client, type:
+To run the command line client

 	postprompt client